-If you’re on a budget but still want to buy a Weller since the tips are easy to use, or if you prefer classic analog controls over a digital display, this is the iron for you.
+If you’re on a budget but still want to buy a Weller since the tips are easy to find, or if you prefer classic analog controls over a digital display, this is the iron for you.
 It heats up quickly (make sure to go for the 80W model), but you won’t have any fine control over the temperature.

 It’s also sold as a strained glass tool in addition to electronics if you have an interest in taking up a new craft.
 For electronics, I would rather purchase a soldering iron with a better control on the temperature, but it’s still a good tool.

 This station will work for small jobs, but the temperature stability is reportedly not very good.
 The materials are also more flimsy, but it’s in a lower price range than most other stations reviewed here so it’s to be expected.
 It’s a bit annoying since the stand is a bit too light and may tip if you’re not careful.

 The iron controls and the stand are mounted to the main body, while most other stations reviewed here have a separate stand that takes up less space in your working area.